santiagon610/role-rpimusic/README.md

 # Raspberry Pi Music Player

 The purpose of this role is to turn a Raspberry Pi with a default load of Raspbian into a music player.
-My initial use case was to provide on-hold music to my PBX customers, but you can really use it for just about anything.
+My initial use case was to provide on-hold music to my PBX customers, but you can really use it for an unattended music player.

 ## Requirements